Xinglab/IRIS-long/README.md

 **Important Note**:
 1. The input parameter for `--outf_dir` in all steps below should be the same folder, which should be the folder contains ESPRESSO output abundance matrix and gtf file.
+2. The columns in all files should be separated by single `tab` rather than `white space`.